This Model Had Her Leg Amputated Because of a Tampon

 This is a very real risk, and that’s why there have been numerous campaigns against the manufacturers of tampons.
 In fact, all brands of feminine hygiene products carry a warning label, but it’s often in very small print that few people take the time to read.

-By ignoring the disease and its symptoms, the bacteria runs rampant in the body while the victim isn’t aware of what’s happening and may not act before it’s too late.
+By ignoring the disease and its symptoms, the bacteria run rampant in the body while the victim isn’t aware of what’s happening and may not act before it’s too late.

-That’s what happened to Lauren Wasser, who after suffering the horrible consequences of toxic shock syndrome wishes to share her story with all women, so they’ll be more cautious when using these products.
+That’s what happened to Lauren Wasser.
+After suffering the horrible consequences of Toxic Shock Syndrome, she wishes to share her story with all women.
+She hopes her story will help women be more cautious when using these products.

 She had already had her periods for 11 years, and tampons were always her first choice for feminine hygiene, making her feel safe and secure during “that time” of the month.

-The day her infection started Lauren had changed her tampons at the correct times like always, remembering her mother’s words, but that night she went to a birthday party and during that time, her flu-like symptoms worsened.
+The day her infection started Lauren had changed her tampons at the correct times like always, remembering her mother’s words.
+However, that night she went to a birthday party and during that time, her flu-like symptoms worsened.

 She tried to appear normal, but she was struggling to remain standing and everyone said to her: you look terrible.
 When she couldn’t bear it anymore, she laid down on a bed and closed her eyes.
 All she wanted to do was sleep.